Series: Tales of Silver Downs #4

 “I can’t be sure.
 Smudges against the sunset is all.”

-His absolute faith in an old family tale shouldn't surprise me after all this time, and yet it does.
+His absolute faith in an old family tale shouldn’t surprise me after all this time, and yet it does.
 Seven brothers.
-I say their names silently, my lips swift to form each familiar name.
+I recite their names silently, my lips swift to form each familiar name.
 Eremon.
 Yestin.
 Hael.
 Uistean.
 Inis.
 Eamon.
 And Fionn.
 Cursed Fionn.
 Their family had the three sons each man hoped for in those days.
 An heir, a soldier, and one for the druids, plus four sons to spare.
-It was the youngest who doomed his brothers: Fionn, the seventh son of seven sons.
+It was the youngest who doomed his brothers: Fionn, the seventh son of a seven son.
 Fionn, the bard.
 He lived long enough to regret the deed and died of old age, weary and still heartsick at what he had done to his brothers.

-There's magic in the blood of the children of Silver Downs.
+There’s magic in the blood of the children of Silver Downs.
 How many times had I heard that expression?
 It was usually said as a warning, sometimes with amusement, and occasionally as a curse.
 Fionn was the one who got all the magic in his generation.
 He was a bard with the power to bring his tales to life.
 They warned him, it was said.
-He was told what he could do.
-Whether or not he believed it, I've never known.
-But one day in a fit of rage, he told a tale of six brothers who were turned into swans.
+They told him what he could do.
+Whether or not he believed it, I’ve never known.
+But one day in a fit of rage, he told a tale of six brothers who turned into swans.
 Six brothers who took wing into the sky and flew off towards the setting son.
 Six brothers who in three hundred years would be restored to their human form.

 My heart hammers in my chest as I wait, my gaze fixed on those six tiny specks.
 They move so slowly.
 Beside me, Drystan is still and silent.
-I can't even hear him breathing.
-Perhaps he doesn't.
-This is the moment he has waited for all of his life.
+I can’t even hear him breathing.
+Perhaps he doesn’t.
+This is the moment he has waited for all his life.
 As heir, the responsibility was passed from our father to him.
-It is Drystan's duty to wait and watch, to greet our brothers when they arrive.
+It is Drystan’s duty to wait and watch, to greet our brothers when they arrive.